osc-em/OSCEM_Schemas/README.md

 # OSCEM_Schemas

-## Instruments
-Includes the most relevant fields required by the OSCEM standard
+Schema defining the electron microscopy related fields required by the OSCEM standard.
-### TODO
-Some minor additions might still be required pending decisions on the standard itself, i.e. Beamshift
+Definitions are split up in the three overarching categories: instrument, sample and processing.
+Current versions are work in progress, details might change.

+## Instrument
+Mostly done including test jsons for validation purposes.
+Major additions once material sciences parts will be added.

 ## Sample
-initial draft present, will require some updates

-## Processing
+Draft ready, some updates probable.
+Major additions once material sciences parts will be added.